 At its core, Java was designed to address some weaknesses that existed in other languages through the addition of security management features.
 Some key features of Java are:

-Java uses a Garbage Collector to manage memory automatically.
+Java uses a Garbage Collector to manage memory without the use of explicit commands to erase memory or to aggregate freed space.

 Java provides ease of code reuse through inheritance.

-The javac compiler transforms Java code into bytecode instead of into machine executable instructions.
-The bytecode is then interpreted and run by a Java Virtual Machine (JVM) on a particular platform.
+The javac compiler transforms Java code into byte code instead of into machine executable instructions.
+The byte code is then interpreted and run by a Java Virtual Machine (JVM) on a particular platform.

-The keyword static used to indicate that a particular class member belongs to the type itself, rather than to an instance of that type.
-Therefore, only one instance of the static member is created which is shared across all instances of the class.
+Classes provide single inheritance of specifications and code.

+Interfaces provide multiple inheritance of specifications.

-Subsequently, in many cases, the additional features of Java provide mechanisms for avoiding vulnerabilities based in memory management and other areas that are very susceptible to language misuse, and these are reflected in the following sections.
+Subsequently, in many cases, the additional features of Java provide mechanisms for avoiding vulnerabilities based in memory management and other areas that are susceptible to language misuse, and these are reflected in the following sections.

 5. Avoiding programming language vulnerabilities in Java